Propagation

 Grafting

-For weaker varieties, such as Yellow Dragon, it can be beneficial to graft onto a strong rootstock such as Isis Gold or Vietnam White, as its own root system is not very strong.
-Grafting is also a great way to get many plants from a small amount of biomass, as grafting can work for very small pieces of material (see V-cut grafting).
-Some people have even successfully grafted pieces of stem left on store bought dragon fruit, allowing them to clone commercial varieties such as Palora.
+For slow-growing varieties, such as Yellow Colombiana, it can be beneficial to graft onto a strong rootstock such as Isis Gold or Vietnam White, as its own root system is not very strong.
+Grafting is also a great way to get many plants from a small amount of biomass, as it can work for very small pieces of material (see V-cut grafting).
+Some people have even successfully grafted pieces of stem left on store bought dragon fruit, allowing them to clone commercial varieties such as Palora (see clone grafting).
 Another use for grafting is to speed up the growth of seedlings, especially in the development of new varieties.
-I won’t go into too much detail on the methods for grafting, as there is an entire YouTube channel dedicated and named after it.
+I won’t go into too much detail on the methods for grafting, as there is an entire YouTube channel dedicated to it.
 I’ll list some of his most useful grafting tutorials below:

 Tissue Culture

 There is (at least) one more method of propagating dragon fruit out there, known as tissue culture, however it can only be done with specialised equipment.
-Tissue cultured dragon fruit plants are grown from tiny pieces of material (known as the explant), sometimes even a single cell, in a carefully controlled medium filled with nutrients and various growth stimulants.
-I know very little about the whole process, so will leave the reader to do their own research if they are interested.
+Tissue cultured plants are grown from tiny pieces of material (known as the explant), sometimes even a single cell, in a carefully controlled medium filled with nutrients and various growth stimulants.
+I don't know a great deal about the whole process, and it's not particularly relevant to the average home gardener (apart from when you see it at the nursery), so I'll leave the reader to do their own research if they are interested.
 I do know that tissue cultured plants from varieties such as Edgar’s Baby can be purchased from nurseries in the US, so this is not as futuristic as you might think.
+In any case, it is a great way to mass-produce rare plants.